 Most families with children who receive Medicaid, who are between the ages of 3 and 18 and who are eligible for P-EBT food benefits will have their P-EBT food benefits issued either to the Medicaid Common Benefit Identification Card (CBIC) of the parent or to the CBIC of the oldest child in your household who has been certified for free or reduced-price school lunches.
 Households with children in this group received a letter in July telling them how to access their P-EBT food benefits using their Medicaid CBIC.

-The parents/guardians of eligible children who did not receive their P-EBT food benefits on a SNAP, TA (Cash) or Medicaid card are receiving a P-EBT 2020 food benefit card in the mail.
+The parents/guardians of eligible children who did not receive their P-EBT food benefits on a SNAP, TA (Cash) or Medicaid card are receiving a P-EBT 2020 food benefit card in the mail sometime between September and December 2020.
 A card is being sent for each eligible child.
 These cards are mailed in each school-aged child’s name, not a parent’s or guardian’s name.
-P-EBT 2020 food benefit cards and instructions on how to use them are mailed to these households through the month of September.
 All P-EBT 2020 food benefit cards will have an ID number that starts with the letter "I" and a generic birthdate of 01/01/1900.
 If you are concerned that the State of New York may not have your correct address, please call 833-452-0096 or email otda.sm.eisp.PEBT@otda.ny.gov.

 NYC P-EBT flyers are available in multiple languages here.